 The U.S. economy has officially regained all of the jobs lost at the start of the pandemic, putting an end to the Great Rehire.
 The pace of hiring has started to slow; however, current monthly job gains remain at historically high levels.
 The labor force participation rate has yet to return to pre-pandemic levels, and there are currently 4.8 million more open jobs than there are unemployed Americans.
 On top of that, inflation remains high, and the Federal Reserve continues to raise rates to keep the economy healthy.

-Joining this episode to discuss these issues is Rick Betori, PeopleScout’s Managing Director of the Americas.
-Rick has been with TrueBlue since 2011 and has more than 25 years of proven experience driving organizational change and growth.
-In this episode, listen as Rick shares his insights of the current economic landscape and how talent leaders can stay ahead.
-Rick also shares what he believes will be the biggest opportunities for talent leaders as they prepare for 2023.
+Joining this episode to discuss these issues is Rick Betori, PeopleScout’s President.* Rick has been with TrueBlue since 2011 and has more than 25 years of proven experience driving organizational change and growth.

 *At the time of this recording, Rick’s title was PeopleScout Managing Director, the Americas.